Property and Finance Mediation

 Mediating issues around property and finance is only possible when you are upfront and honest about your financial information.

 How do we get to an agreement?

-Most separating couples want to come to an arrangement that they will both stick with.
+Most separating couples want an agreement they will both stick to.

 Financial Disclosure – will it take a long time and cost a lot of money?

-Your mediator can help you prepare the financial information and present it to your solicitor as a complete package.
-This will save you time and money.
+We can help you prepare the financial information and present it to your solicitor which will save you time and money.

 You must both provide full and complete information about your finances including details of your income, the value of your house(s), and any other assets e.g. savings, shares, investments, any business valuations and pensions.
 We will work through this in mediation.

 At the initial meeting (MIAM), we will give you Form E and explain how you can complete it and the documents you will need in support.